-- the best two units of English; and - the best eight units from the remaining units, subject to the provision that no more than two units of Category B courses be included. - The ATAR may include units accumulated by a candidate over a total time span of five years. - If a candidate repeats a unit, only the latest attempt will be available for inclusion in the ATAR.
+- the best two units of English; and - the best eight units from the remaining units - The ATAR may include units accumulated by a candidate over a total time span of five years. - If a candidate repeats a unit, only the latest attempt will be available for inclusion in the ATAR.